chrisant996/clink/docs/clink.md

 # What is Clink?

 Clink combines the native Windows shell cmd.exe with the powerful command line editing features of the GNU Readline library, which provides rich completion, history, and line-editing capabilities.
-Readline is best known for its use in the well-known Unix shell Bash, the standard shell for Mac OS X and many Linux distributions.
+Readline is best known for its use in the Unix shell Bash, the standard shell for Mac OS X and many Linux distributions.

 ### Features

+Here are some highlights of what Clink provides:

 - The same line editing as Bash (from the [GNU Readline library](https://tiswww.case.edu/php/chet/readline/rltop.html) version 8.1).
 - History persistence between sessions.